ovh/venom/executors/rabbitmq/README.md

   - exchangeType optional  (default "fanout")
   - exchange optional     (default "")

-  # For subscriber only
+  # For subscriber and client only
   - messageLimit optional (default 1)

-  # For publisher only
+  # For publisher and client only
   - messages
     - durable optional      (true or false) (default false)
     - contentType optional